mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v9.md

     We argue that these relational and material feedback elements of the activity helped to create an environment with relational agency—a “capacity for working with others to strengthen purposeful responses to complex problems” [@edwards_building_2011, p.34] (Edwards, 2011, p.34).
 According to Edwards (2011), relational agency arises from (a) working with others to expand the object of activity and (b) aligning one’s own responses to new interpretations being made by the others while acting on the expanded object. -->

 ## Variations and synthesis in interventionist CHAT and DBR research

+Despite shared interests in transformation and participation, activity theory and design-based research have produced divergent methodological models, reflecting different assumptions about agency, scale, and systemic change.
+This section outlines key approaches relevant to this study, including the Change Laboratory, Learning Labs, design narratives and social design-based experiments (SDBEs), each of which offers a distinct take on interventionist research.

+The aim is not to provide an exhaustive review, but to highlight methodological features that inform the design of this study.
+Elements from these traditions are integrated into the approach developed in the following chapter.

+## Variations and synthesis in interventionist CHAT and DBR research